 The map below shows the areas offering CCS programming.

 Map Legend: The colors represent the 23 regions providing CCS programming.
-For example, Ashland and Bayfield counties (the dark blue color on the map) are a region.
-The counties in white do not intend to provide CCS in a regional model at this time.
+For example, one region includes Ashland and Bayfield counties (the dark blue color on the map).
+Unless noted below, the counties in white do not intend to provide CCS in a regional model at this time.
 Fond du Lac County provides CCS, but is not participating in the regional expansion initiative.